 Founders and trustees

 Gail Marshall and Sue McCabe set up the Community Comms Collective in Wellington in 2013, hoping to harness the generosity of communications people and achieve more than they could through their individual efforts.
 They are the founding trustees of the Community Comms Collective Charitable Trust.
 In 2017, Louise Lum joined Gail and Sue on the Trust Board.

 Our services are managed by volunteers in Wellington and Auckland who bring valuable knowledge, experience and connections to their work ‘helping people help others’.

 Gail is a communications freelancer with around 20 years' experience across the public, private and NFP sectors.
 Gail dreamed up the collective based on her experience that comms people are always keen to bounce ideas around and apply what they know to new situations.
 She figured that given the chance they'd be up for sharing that expertise with community organisations.
 And that collectively we could achieve a lot more than as individuals – meaning any time people had to give was valuable.
-Running the collective is part of her jigsaw puzzle approach to work and life – a very important border piece!
+Running the collective is an important part of her jigsaw puzzle approach to work and life!

 Sue has a background in communications but generally likes to keep her work as diverse, challenging and flexible as possible.
 Sue has been a volunteer, like forever.
 She’s convinced that inside every New Zealander is a volunteer itching to get out and give – and that the collective offers a great way to free this inner being.
 Sue’s a staunch advocate of the power of and greater potential for the community and voluntary sector to work in partnership with government and corporates to make New Zealander an even cooler place to live in.